Simaisma

+Etymology

+Simaisma is believed to derive from the diminutive form of the Arabic word simsim (سمسم), meaning "sesame".
+The term refers to the small sandy mounds constituting the area's natural landscape.

 History

+Simaisma was the location of a battle fought in 1768 between Sheikh Mohammed bin Khalifa Al Khalifa, chief of Zubarah, and the Musallam clan who were based at Freiha.
+The cause of the Battle of Simaisma was Sheikh Mohammed's refusal to pay taxes to the Al Musallam after he built the fort of Qal'at Murair.
+The Al Musallam were defeated and soon their power waned as a result of this devastation.

 J.G.
 Lorimer's Gazetteer of the Persian Gulf gives an account of Simaisma in 1908:

 In an earlier 1904 transcript of Lorimer's Gazetteer, he remarks that in 1883, Sheikh Jassim bin Mohammed Al Thani "wished, or pretended he wished, to settle here".

 One of the town's landmarks is Simaisma Mosque, constructed in 1938.
 It is one of the oldest surviving mosques in Qatar.
 Aside from its minaret and prayer room, it also housed a madrasa, which provided Islamic instruction to young students.

-Simaisma was also the location of a battle fought in 1768 between Shaikh Mohamed bin Khalifa Al Khalifa the Chief of Zubarah and the Musalam clan who were bases at Fureiha.
-The cause of the Battle of Simaisma was Shaikh Mohamed's refusal to pay taxes to the Al Musalam after he built his castle.
-The Al Musalam were defeated and soon their power waned as a result of this devastation.
+The historic practice of date syrup manufacturing, using a traditional date press called madbasa, was well-established in Simaisma, where they were known as al amara.
+However, as Qatar rapidly modernized throughout the 1950s and 1960s, many of these date presses have been abandoned or destroyed, with few remaining.

+Geography

+Simaisma is situated on the eastern coast of Qatar.
+It forms the northernmost extension of the southern sector of Qatar's interior plain region.
+The area around Simaisma, as part of this southern sector, has a generally flat surface that gradually increases in elevation from towards the south and west, with heights ranging between 11 m to 41 m.
+Common vegetation found in Simaisma include mature shrubs of the Taverniera genus including aelijaan (Taverniera spartea) and dahseer (Taverniera aegyptiaca).

 Attractions

-Beach
+Simaisma Beach

 Known for its idyllic landscape, Simaisma Beach is a popular domestic tourist attraction.
 It is closely situated to the Al Simaisma Family Park and extends for a length of roughly 1 km.
 Dozens shaded lounging areas are offered to visitors.
 Roughly 39 hectares of mangroves are found just off the coast.

+In May 2025, it was announced that the beach would be closed for an approximate duration of 5 years due to the ongoing tourism development project, which includes an outdoor air conditioning system for the beach.

 Parks

 Simaisma Family Park was established in 1991 over an area 5,099 m².
 Features of the park include a basketball court, football field and a playground.
 Landscaping consists of 11 species of seasonal shrubs and flowers, as well as three different species of palm trees.

-A recreational facility known as Simaisma Olympic Park was opened in June 2012.
+Simaisma Olympic Park was opened in June 2012.
 Many facilities are found in the park, such as a football pitch, swimming pool, mosque, cafe and youth centre.